 The American figure skater who made history by landing a triple axel at the Olympics, a jump of sheer grit that defined her tenacious career.

-Mirai Nagasu's skating was defined by a fierce competitive spirit and a pursuit of technical breakthroughs.
-She announced herself by winning the U.S. national title at just 14, carrying the weight of Olympic expectation to Vancouver in 2010.
-After a devastating near-miss for the 2014 Sochi team, Nagasu could have walked away.
-Instead, she doubled down, mastering the perilous triple axel—a jump no American woman had landed at the Olympics.
-In the team event at the 2018 PyeongChang Games, she did just that, a moment of cathartic triumph that secured a bronze medal and cemented her legacy as a pioneer.
+Mirai Nagasu landed the triple axel at the 2018 PyeongChang Olympics, a jump no American woman had achieved at the Games, securing a bronze medal in the team event.
+She won the U.S. national title at just 14, carrying Olympic expectation to Vancouver in 2010.
+After a near-miss for the 2014 Sochi team, she mastered the perilous triple axel.
 Her career, marked by dazzling highs and public disappointments, showcased an athlete who refused to be defined by anything but her own relentless drive.

 1981–1996